Thangarajtk/WDIO_Mocha_Javascript/README.md

 ## Project Setup and Dependencies Installation Steps
 1. Clone the project from GitHub.
 2. Open `Terminal` from the project root directory `WDIO_Mocha_Javascript`  on the VS code.
-3. On the terminal, Run command `npm install` to install all the dependencies present in the package.json file.
+3. On the terminal, Run command `npm install` to install all the dependencies present in the `package.json` file.

 ## Steps to execute tests locally
-1. On the terminal, Run command `npm test` to execute the scripts locally.
+1. Run command `npm test` from terminal to execute the scripts locally.

 ## Steps to execute tests on Docker container
 1. On the terminal, Run command `docker-compose up` to start the docker service.